 Jessica Simpson on the cover of Esquire magazine in June 2008

 Taylor Swift in the music video for Style; the broken mirror fragment (a symbol of her shattered/fragmented mind) holds an image of her male alter/the demons that possess her

 Tilda Swinton in Orlando (1982)

 Amber Rose on the cover of her book How To Be A Bad Bitch.
 The man signifies her male alter.
 Amber is wielding a bow and arrow, identifying her as an assassin

 Cate Blanchett as Bob Dylan in the 2007 film I’m Not There

 Saskia de Brauw as the face of Saint Laurent menswear Spring/Summer 2013

 Madonna in the video for her song Erotica

 Peta Wilson in the 1997-2001 Canadian television series La Femme Nikita (The Woman Nikita).
 Nikita is a Russian boy’s name.
-Peta plays the role of an assassin in the series, symbolising her Delta alter
+Peta plays the role of an assassin in the series, identifying her as an assassin